 After a few weeks doing the same exercises with the same reps and sets, our bodies will have adapted to the challenge.

 If we don't change things up every 3-6 weeks, our progress will plateau, and we'll probably lose motivation too!

-We need to continually surprise our bodies (and our minds) with new challenges to keep gaining lean muscle and losing body fat.
+We need to continually surprise our bodies (and our minds) with new challenges because this is the best way to lose fat but keep muscle.
 A new program every month keeps things fresh and exciting as well, so we're more likely to feel motivated to continue training for the long term.